DY202/IntroToProg-Python-Mod07/index.md

 There are two main types of functions in Python:
-### Built-in functions are called Library functions.
+### Built-in functions
+They are referred to as Library functions.
 We don’t have to define these functions to use them; we can directly call them.
 These functions are called built in functions.
 The very basic built in function that we have used in almost every module is the print() function which is used to display a given object.

 #### Some Python Built in Functions
 - abs() returns the absolute value of a number, and the returned value is always positive.